Buckley: Rangers’ retreat on Pride Night sends somber message to younger, closeted players

 By not wearing those Pride sweaters during warmups — warmups! — the Rangers are saying, in so many words, that you’re not 100 percent welcome in their dressing room if you happen to be a queer hockey player.
 Or to get closer to the truth, not 100 percent of the players want you there.

 It will be 13 years ago next week that Brendan Burke, the 19-year-old son of longtime NHL executive Brian Burke, was killed in a car crash.
 Brendan, a student manager of the Miami (Ohio) University hockey team, had come out to his family, classmates and members of the team over Christmas.
-To this day I smile when I recall the story about how members of the Burke family referred to Brendan’s coming-out announcement as “Big Gay Christmas.”
+To this day I smile when I recall the story regarding how members of the Burke family referred to Brendan’s coming-out announcement as “Big Gay Christmas.”

 Everybody loved this kid, this kid who was going to make a difference.